Figures logo

 Poland

-Poland has already introduced some pay transparency measures through Labour Code amendments that took effect in December 2025.
-These changes mainly focus on recruitment-stage transparency, requiring employers to provide clearer pay information to candidates earlier in the hiring process.
+Poland has already introduced some pay transparency measures through Labour Code amendments that took effect on 24 December 2025.
+These changes focus on recruitment-stage transparency, including clearer pay information for candidates and gender-neutral job titles.

 Portugal